Book Appointment Now

 What Factors Affect Bariatric Surgery Costs in Mexico?

-Yes, your BMI can affect the price.
-Patients with a BMI above 50 or 60 often pay $500-$1,000 extra.
-This covers longer surgery time and extra surgical supplies.
+- Your BMI: Patients with a BMI above 50 or 60 often pay $500 to $1,000 extra.
+This covers longer surgery time and added supplies.

 For more details on costs and what’s included, see our complete guide to bariatric surgery procedures.